CollabAR-Source/CollabAR-Code/README.md

 ## 4. <span id="4">Acknowledgments</span>

-The author of the code is [Zida Liu](https://zidaliu.github.io/).
+The authors of the code are [Zida Liu](https://zidaliu.github.io/), [Guohao Lan](https://guohao.netlify.com/) and [Maria Gorlatova](https://maria.gorlatova.com/).
 This work was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).

 Contact Information of the contributor:

 * zida.liu AT duke.edu

-This work is supported in part the Lord Foundation of North Carolina and by NSF awards CSR-1903136 and CNS-1908051.
+This work is supported by the Lord Foundation of North Carolina and by NSF awards CSR-1903136 and CNS-1908051.